CircuitMusicLabs/petra/README.md

 * panorama position per grain
 * gain per grain

-petra is now open for beta-testing.
-Feel free to download and to report back any feedback you may have.

-Once beta testing is done, I will try to submit the project as an official Max package for the new [Max Package Manager](https://cycling74.com/2015/12/14/introducing-the-max-package-manager/#.V6BINKJ1Z_B).

 ## System Requirements for Compiled Externals
 * Mac OS 10.9.5 or above or Microsoft Windows 7 or later
 * Max 6.1.8 or above (compatible with Max 7)